outsidedav/swift/backend/kitura.md

 # Creating an application with Kitura
 {: #kitura}

 [Kitura](http://www.kitura.io) is a server-side Swift framework for building iOS backends and web applications.
-This is used to create REST APIs that can be invoked from the iOS application using URLSession, SDKs such as Alamofire or RestKit, or the [KituraKit](https://github.com/ibm-swift/kiturakit) SDK provided by Kitura itself.
+This framework creates REST APIs that can be invoked from the iOS application by using URLSession SDKs such as Alamofire, RestKit, or the [KituraKit](https://github.com/ibm-swift/kiturakit) SDK provided by Kitura itself.

-Kitura is able to integrate with all of the services and capabilties provided by {{site.data.keyword.cloud}}, including {{site.data.keyword. appid_short}}, {{site.data.keyword.mobilepushshort}}, and {{site.data.keyword.mobileanalytics_short}}, as well as databases, machine learning, and other services.
-Kitura can then be deployed and automatically scaled using either of the Cloud Foundry or Docker and Kubernetes plaforms in {{site.data.keyword.cloud}}.
+Kitura is able to integrate with all of the services and capabilities that are provided by {{site.data.keyword.cloud}}, including {{site.data.keyword. appid_short}}, {{site.data.keyword.mobilepushshort}}, and {{site.data.keyword.mobileanalytics_short}}, as well as databases, machine learning, and other services.
+Kitura can then be deployed and automatically scaled by using either of the Cloud Foundry or Docker (Kubernetes-based) platforms in {{site.data.keyword.cloud}}.

 Kitura provides a `kitura` [command line interface (CLI)](http://www.kitura.io/en/starter/gettingstarted.html) that simplifies creating, building, testing, and deploying Kitura applications.
-Applications built by using the Kitura CLI include full support for deploying to any cloud that supports any of Cloud Foundry, Docker and Kubernetes technologies.
-However if you are building specifically for {{site.data.keyword.cloud}} it is recommended that you use either the IBM Apple Development Console in the browser, or use the {{site.data.keyword.dev_cli_notm}}.
-These all share the same underlying technology, but the Apple Development Console and the IBM Developer Tools will additionally create a hosted project and deployment pipeline for you, as well as provision the services your application needs.
+Applications that are built by using the Kitura CLI include full support for deploying to any cloud that supports Cloud Foundry, Docker, and Kubernetes technologies.
+However, if you are building specifically for {{site.data.keyword.cloud}}, it is recommended that you use either the IBM Apple Development Console in the browser or use the {{site.data.keyword.dev_cli_notm}}.
+While both methods share the same underlying technology, the Apple Development Console and the IBM Developer Tools additionally create a hosted project and deployment pipeline for you, as well as provision the services that your application needs.

 ## Before you begin

-First, be sure you have the following prerequisites ready to go:
+First, be sure that you have the following prerequisites ready to go:

 * iOS 11.0+
 * Xcode 9.0
 * Swift 4.0+
 * Cocoapods

-## Step 1.
-Create a Kitura project by using the browser
+## Creating a Kitura project by using the browser

 1. Go to the Starter Kits section of the Apple Development Console.
 Select a pre-defined starter, such as the "Swift for Backend for Frontend API" or create a custom project by using the **Create Project** tile.
 Click **Create Project**.
 2. Give your project a name and select where you want your project to be deployed.
-If you are unsure where the application should be deployed use the default values.
-These can be changed later.
+If you are unsure where the application is to be deployed, use the default values, as they can be changed later.
 3. Select the Swift language.
 A server-side Swift project is created.
-  This also displays the Host and Domain options, which forms the URL for the application.
-If you are unsure, use the defaults and you can also provide your own custom domain from a domain provider where the application will appear.
+Also displayed, is the Host and Domain options, which forms the URL for the application.
+If you are unsure, use the defaults and you can also provide your own custom domain from a domain provider where the application is to reside.

-4. Optionally, provide an OpenAPI (also known as Swagger) definition for the REST API that you want to build.
-If you have a definition, a REST API is created including the corresponding handler functions in Kitura.
+4. You can provide an OpenAPI (also known as Swagger) definition for the REST API that you want to build.
+If you have such a definition, a REST API is created that includes the corresponding handler functions in Kitura.
 If you don't have an OpenAPI definition, don't worry as Kitura makes it easy for you to manually create REST APIs by using its Router APIs.
 5. Click **Create Project**.

 A project is created, but one that does not yet use any additional services or capabilities.
-You can optionally add those by using the **Add Resource** button, or by clicking the **Download Code** button to get the code for the project.
+You can add services by using the **Add Resource** button, or by clicking the **Download Code** button to get the code for the project.
 You can also easily add services to an existing project.

-## (Optional) Step 2.
-Add additional services
+## Adding services

-1. Click the **Add Resource** button to add additional services.
-This provide a panel of service categories.
+1. Click the **Add Resource** button to add services.
+A panel of service categories is displayed.
 For example, select **Data** to look at the available databases, and select **Cloudant NoSQL DB**.
 2. Select a pricing plan for the service, for example Lite, and click **Create**.

-This creates an instance of the service and provides you with the service credentials for use in your application, and in some cases also adds the necessary code to your project to set up the connection to the service with the correct configuration.
-You can now optionally add more services by using the **Add Resource** button, or by clicking the **Download Code** button to get the code for the project.
+An instance of the service is created that provides you with the service credentials for use in your application, and in some cases adds the necessary code to your project to set up the connection to the service with the correct configuration.
+You can now add more services by using the **Add Resource** button, or by clicking the **Download Code** button to get the code for the project.

-After you have downloaded your project you can begin working with your app.
+After downloading your project, you can begin working with your app.

-## Step 3.
-Developing your application with Xcode
+## Developing your application with Xcode
-After you have downloaded your project, you are able to modify and develop it by using Xcode, and then upload your modified application for deployment to the cloud.
+After downloading your project, you are able to modify and develop it by using Xcode, and then upload your modified application for deployment to the cloud.

 1. Create an Xcode project.
-  Before using your project in Xcode, you need to create an Xcode project file.
-This can be done using the following Swift Package Manager command from the root directory of your downloaded project (which will contain a `Package.swift` file):
+  Before you can use your project in Xcode, you need to create an Xcode project file by using the following Swift Package Manager command from the root directory of your downloaded project (which contains a `Package.swift` file):
   ```
   swift package generate-xcodeproj
   ```